altLab/photon-resin-calibration/README.md

 All this with the added bonus of learning all in one go, the minimum viable width for positive and negative space details of each column exposure time.

+QUICK READ OF A CARD
+- Start from top and locate first well formed circle column
+- Move to bottom last visible Circle
+- Move right untill the circle starts to clog
+- Backtrack one colum
+- That's your sweetspot

 [How to use - Photonsters Youtube by Jay Sterling](https://www.youtube.com/watch?v=P5p4IgZuqMA)

 ----